vysogot/oop-design-patterns/tasks/03-abstractfactory-composite-command/lessons-learned.md

 And with this I learned a lot about deep copying of the objects.
 I didn't use Marshalling as I want to keep it simple.
 So the trick was to copy both, the component object and its attributes.
 Also, as now the `object_ids` are different in the snapshots and in the actual composite, the `ids` had to be introduced.

 This way, because I had to change the way I create objects in the component class, I also understood why making factories is important.
 The client code didn't change in terms of passing the color.
 All I had to do was adjusting the way objects are created in the factory.
 That is nice creational decoupling.

+Also!
+It's very easy to make nested composites.
+Just one method needs to be added in both components and composites, `leaf`, one is always false, the other true, respectively.

+A future excercise is about the versioning of composite snapshots.
+To make them multithread safe.
+With some mutexes and so on, I don't know how to do it yet in plain Ruby.
+Or I know but I haven't written it yet.